Lost-Outpost/sovngarde/GAMEPLAY.md

 Septimus includes these optional mods, which can be enabled or disabled via MO2:

-- :star2: [Atlas Map Markers SE - Updated with MCM](https://www.nexusmods.com/skyrimspecialedition/mods/24104) `2.0.2` - This is an update to Kronixx's classic mod, Atlas Map Markers.
+- :new: [Atlas Map Markers SE - Updated with MCM](https://www.nexusmods.com/skyrimspecialedition/mods/24104) `2.0.2` - This is an update to Kronixx's classic mod, Atlas Map Markers.
 It adds MCM options with full control over the new markers, as well as all of the vanilla map markers.

 - [Complete Widescreen Fix](https://www.nexusmods.com/skyrimspecialedition/mods/1778) `2.0.0` - It's a fix for a Widescreen 2560x1080, 3440x1440 Vanilla and SkyUI.